epxzzy/Dead-Comedians-Resource-Expansion/README.md

  Java is a coding language.
 It is what is used for coding Minecraft Java edition and modding it.
 In order to start modding you will need an understanding of Object Oriented Programing (OOP) and the Java language itself.
 While this list is not dedicated to learning java I have made a list of SOME Java learning resources.
 However any way of learning the Java concepts mentioned above will do.

 #### IMPORTANT NOTE
-	 While it is easy to think that you can just skip learning Java, as many have did.
+	 While it is easy to think that you can just skip learning Java, as many have done.
 	 More often than not you will find yourself in a lot of trouble, not knowing what is going on in front of you especially if you have no prior coding experience.
 	 A solid understanding of the language also allows for you to create more optimised code and be able to both evolve faster on  	your journey and get into more difficult topics with a lot more ease.
 	 So do yourself a favour and don't cut corners, especially now, at the start!